pulp/pulp/docs/installation/instructions.rst

    .. note::

-       The exact path will depend on the major *and* minor Python version found by venv e.g.
+       The exact path will depend on the operating system, Python version, and other factors.
-       /lib/python3.5/, /lib/python3.6/

 5. Add a ``SECRET_KEY`` to your :ref:`server.yaml <server-conf>` file::